Samuel Enderby & Sons: History of the company: 1773–1800

 Enderby had acquired at least one ship, Almsbury, c.
 1768, renamed Rockingham, that he used as a trader.
 In 1773 Enderby began the Southern Fishery, a whaling firm with ships registered in London and Boston.
 All of the captains and harpooners were American Loyalists.
 The vessels transported finished goods to the American colonies, and brought whale oil from New England to England.
 Some of Enderby's ships were reportedly chartered for the tea cargoes that were ultimately dumped into Boston Harbor during the Boston Tea Party incident.

-An embargo was placed on whale oil exports from New England in 1775, as a result of the American War of Independence.
+An embargo was placed on whale oil exports from New England in 1775, as a result of the American Revolutionary War.
 Enderby therefore elected to pursue the whaling trade in the South Atlantic.
-Rockingham embarked on her first whale fishing voyage on 11 November 1775 when Captain Elihu L. Clark sailed her from Britain for the Brazil Banks.
+Rockingham embarked on her first whaling voyage on 11 November 1775 when Captain Elihu L. Clark sailed her from Britain for the Brazil Banks.

 Samuel Enderby founded the Samuel Enderby & Sons company the following year.
 He and his business associates Alexander Champion and John St Barbe assembled a fleet of twelve whaling vessels on the Greenwich Peninsula, on the River Thames just downstream from the City of London.

 By 1785, Samuel Enderby & Sons controlled seventeen ships engaged in this business.
 All were commanded by American Loyalists.
 That year, whales in the South Atlantic had become nearly extinct due to pressure from the whaling industry.
 The Enderby family therefore shifted its focus to the seas around New Zealand, with the Bay of Islands as its main base of operations.

 In early 1786, the Enderby family lobbied the government for the right to go into the South Pacific (an area in which the East India Company had historically enjoyed a monopoly).
 The lobbying efforts were eventually successful, and on 1 September 1788, the 270 ton whaling vessel Amelia, owned by Samuel Enderby & Sons and commanded by Captain James Shields, departed London.
 The ship went west around Cape Horn into the Pacific Ocean to become the first ship of any nation to conduct whaling operations in the Southern Ocean.
 A crewman, Archelus Hammond of Nantucket, killed the first sperm whale there off the coast of Chile on 3 March 1789.
 Amelia returned to London on 12 March 1790 with a cargo of 139 tons of sperm oil.
 The Amelia voyage marked the beginning of a new era for the company—one in which many great voyages of oceanographic and geographic exploration were accomplished, but which would ultimately prove to be a drain on company profits.